 With such extraordinary success at Scott it is easy to see why the Sunbeam-Oster Corporation, a \$1.2 billion maker of electric blankets, outdoor grills, coffee makers and other household products, was so eager to get him as their CEO.
 In July of 1996, following his spectacular success at Scott Paper, he was appointed CEO of Sunbeam.
-Proof of Mr. Dunlap's appeal as a corporate reorganizer/turnaround executive was evident when Sunbeam announced his appointment as their CEO-and the company's stock went up by almost 50 percent (Highlight of Dunlap v.
-Sunbeam, 2001).
+Proof of Mr. Dunlap's appeal as a corporate reorganizer/turnaround executive was evident when Sunbeam announced his appointment as their CEO-and the company's stock went up by almost 50 percent.
 There were a lot of happy shareholders at that moment.
 But their happiness would prove to be short lived.
 Sunbeam's stock that jumped 50 percent earlier would continue to go up in value until later when it would drop like a hanged man through a trap door.
 On July 22, 1998, Sunbeam's stock closed at under \$9.00 after hitting a high of \$52.00 in March of the same year (Byrne, 1999).
 What went wrong?

 During his term as CEO at Sunbeam, Mr. Dunlap shut down or sold off 6 out of 18 plants and terminated 12,000 employees-a massive restructuring of the corporation.
-He seemed to dolt on his reputation as a callous manager (Highlights of Dunlap v.
-Sunbeam, 2000).
+He seemed to dolt on his reputation as a callous manager.
 The traits of arrogance and ruthless indifference toward his subordinates would eventually suck him into a vortex drawing him inexorable towards the destruction of his career.
-At least this is how some of the media would describe what was to happen to Mr. Dunlap (Titans of Finance, 2001).
-But, if it was not the trait of arrogant, callous indifference toward the employees he terminated that brought him down, then what was it (Titans of finance, 2001)?
+At least this is how some of the media would describe what was to happen to Mr. Donlap.
+But, if it was not the trait of arrogant, callous indifference toward the employees he terminated that brought him down, then what was it?